awsmin/AWSM-Team/readme.txt

 1. Adding a Member
 2. Adding a Team
 3. One of the style of card layout
 4. Card Layout with flip style
 5. List layout
 6. Table Layout

 == Changelog ==

+= V 1.2.0 - 2020-05-06 =
+* Added: Gutenberg support for Team Members.
+* Added: New icons in Links for members.
+* Fixed: Members with Draft status appearing in Members dropdown under Team details.
+* Fixed: Incorrect icons being displayed due to conflict with other icon packages.
+* Improved: Member and Team edit screen styles.
+* Other minor bug fixes and code improvements.

 = V 1.1.3 - 2018-03-07 =
 * Fixed: Email link not working issue